 Did you know that not too long ago to be appointed a provincial government official in China, the candidate had to excel in painting, calligraphy, and poetry?
 The person who scored the highest in those disciplines, along with other tests of intelligence was the candidate chosen.
 Imagine that as a criteria for our political candidates!

 Felix Fu, the artist behind Felix Doolittle, is from that family heritage.
 His grandfather was a chosen official.
 Growing up in Hong Kong, it was an important family value to Felix's father that his children learn calligraphy, brush painting, and poetry.
-A little known fact about Felix is that he would consistently win his student poetry recitals throughout his school years.
+A little known fact about Felix is that he would consistently win student poetry recitals throughout his early school years.